blocknetdx/documentation/docs/wallet/staking.md

 	stdaemon
 	```
 	1. Without waiting for the wallet to [sync](/resources/glossary/#syncing), stop the Blocknet
-	daemon using the `stcli` alias you defined above:
+	daemon using the `blocknet-cli` alias you defined above:
 	```
-	stcli stop
+	blocknet-cli stop
 	```

 	1. To save 3.5+ hours of time in [syncing](/resources/glossary/#syncing), it's recommended to